Nurbek878/weather_bot/README.md

 # weather_bot
-The bot sends the weather at the present time and in a random year at the same time in the requested city, gives the weather in a random city.
+The bot sends the weather for the current time and the weather forecast for 5 days in the requested city.
+In addition, it sends the weather in this city in a random year.

 ## Tech Stack